sacrish/Auto-Action-Preview/README.md

 ## What is this

-This is a Blender plugin that automatically set the scene's preview frame range to match current Action.
+This is a Blender plugin that automatically sets the scene's preview frame range to match current Action.
 It is designed to make previewing loop animations more convenient (especially for game animators).

 ## How to install